-From previous LHC studies we know that the production cross section of jets in high-multiplicity pp collisions is smaller in data than predicted from the Monte Carlo generators [32,44,45].
+From previous LHC studies we know that the production cross section of jets in high-multiplicity pp collisions is smaller in data than predicted from the Monte Carlo generators [32, 44, 45].
 Therefore, a possible interpretation is that the low-momentum partons, color connected with higher momentum ones (jets), would produce an overall increase of the hadron transverse momentum.
 This would affect more the low- p_T part of the spectrum associated with jet-enriched samples, which are achieved by requiring low-spherocity values.
-The incorporation of these new observables into the PYTHIA 8 tuning could be a challenge because, on one hand, the color reconnection has to be reduced to describe the low- S_0 data; on the other hand, the variation should not be too large because the good description of the spherocityintegrated and isotropic classes could be affected.
+The incorporation of these new observables into the PYTHIA 8 tuning could be a challenge because, on one hand, the color reconnection has to be reduced to describe the low- S_0 data; on the other hand, the variation should not be too large because the good description of the spherocity-

-Fig. 10 Average transverse momentum as a function of event multiplicity in pp collisions at \sqrt{s} = 13 TeV.
-Results for nine spherocity classes are compared with Monte Carlo predictions.
-Statistical uncertainties (error bars) are negligible compared to systematic uncertainties (shaded area around the data points)
+Fig. 8: Average transverse momentum as a function of event multiplicity in pp collisions at $\sqrt{s} = 13$ TeV.
+Results for the spherocity-integrated case (0-100%), the most jet-like (0-10%) and isotropic (90-100%) events are compared with Monte Carlo predictions.
+Predictions of PYTHIA 8 with and without (null reconnection range, rr=0) color reconnection, as well as PYTHIA 6 and EPOS LHC are displayed.
+Statistical uncertainties (error bars) are negligible compared to systematic uncertainties (shaded area around the data points).
+Data to model ratios are shown in the bottom panel.
+The color band around unity represents the systematic uncertainty.